Kristina01111000/Drws_site/README.md

 Make slides:

-    Dr. W’s Holistic Learning Program – A series of 20 minute videos where Dr. W uses nature’s four elements to understand the how and the why of important dimensions of your life

     Holistic Advise for Your Pain or Health Issue series – Helpful videos taking advantage of Dr. Walsdorf’s 30 years of experience in using the four element holistic context to resolve his patients’ problems